TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 Similarly, there are others with _way_ more privilege than me just by virtue of something as trivial as _where they spawned on the planet_.
 Inequality's an unfortunate thing.
 My strategy is to work hard to eliminate it, while also not resenting those more privileged than I am.

 Whew, okay.
 Lots of disclaimers.
 Let's get into the meat of this thing.
+(Pun intended, but it'll probably only make sense after you've read further)

 ## Context